 Every piece of creative in this campaign exists to solve a specific problem at a specific moment.
-The billboards and yard signs reach people who weren't looking.
-The retractable banners draw current parishioners into a life of prayer.
-The signage takes care of them once they arrive.
-None of them work without the other.
+The billboards, roadside banners, and yard signs reach people on their commutes.
+Retractable banners in the narthex draw current parishioners into a life of prayer.
+The signage right outside your sanctuary or adoration chapel takes care of them once they arrive.
+We help you decide which pieces you will need for a successful launch.

 Lent and Advent are seasons when even loosely connected Catholics are already asking themselves harder questions.
 Seasonal creative meets that moment directly.
 The chapel is the same.
 The door is the same.
 The headline just acknowledges the time of year.